desmos-labs/desmos/x/posts/spec/02-concepts.md

 The actual value of the url where the user should be redirected to.

 ##### Display url (Optional)
-The visual url that should be displayed in the app.
-Ideally something that shorten or make an url more human-readable.
+Value to be displayed within the post text instead of the URL value itself.
+This might be useful if you want to shorten a link or if you want to represent a clickable text.

 ### Author
 The address of the author of the post.